labi-le/sway-wallpaper/README.md

         wallpaper api to use.
 Available: [unsplash] (default "unsplash") -wp-tool string
         wallpaper tool to use.
-Available: [swaybg] (default "swaybg")
+Available: [swaybg] (default "swaybg") -output string
+        output to operate on. e.g eDP-1 (default "*")
 ```

 Update your wallpaper every hour with wbg manager: